 Are you a fan of no-bake and chilled fruit cakes like this one?
-This mango float cake is the perfect summer dessert and one of the easiest cake to whip up!
+This coconut mango float cake is the perfect summer dessert and one of the easiest cakes to whip up!

 You don’t need an oven to make a great dessert.

 I soak the crackers in evaporated milk before layering it down.
-This will help making it easier to cut through the cake without mushing it down and it adds another rich comforting flavour.
-Veganising this mango float cake is so easy with Nature’s Charm evaporated milk, coconut whipped cream and condensed milk.
+This will help to make it easier to cut through the cake without mushing it down and it adds another rich comforting flavor.
+Veganising this mango float cake is so easy with Nature’s Charm evaporated milk, coconut whipped cream, and condensed milk.